1. Commit to getting out of debt.

 Don’t forget about First Financial’s free, online debt management tool, Debt in Focus.
 In just minutes, you will receive a thorough analysis of your financial situation, including powerful tips by leading financial experts to help you control your debt, build a budget, and start living the life you want to live.

 *APR varies from 10.90% to 17.90% when you open your account based on your credit worthiness.
 This APR is for purchases, balance transfers, and cash advances and will vary with the market based on the Prime Rate.
 Subject to credit approval.
 Rates quoted assume excellent borrower credit history.
 Your actual APR may vary based on your state of residence, approved loan amount, applicable discounts and your credit history.
 No Annual Fee.
 Other fees that apply: Cash advance fee of 1% of advance ($5 minimum and $25 maximum), Late Payment Fee of up to $25, Foreign Transaction Fee of 1% plus foreign exchange rate of transaction amount, $5 Card Replacement Fee, and Returned Payment Fee of up to $25.
 A First Financial membership is required to obtain a VISA Platinum Card and is available to anyone who lives, works, worships, or attends school in Monmouth or Ocean Counties.

 **The 2.9% promotional rate will apply to purchases and balance transfers only for six statement cycles from the new account holder’s initial balance and/or initial transfer to the First Financial VISA Platinum card.
-The balance transfer promotional rate does NOT apply to purchases or cash advances.
+The balance transfer promotional rate does NOT apply to cash advances.